rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 > - Consistency: Database is consistent before and after transaction
 > - Isolation: Concurrent execution should not cause application programs (transactions) to malfunction
 > - Durability: Once a transaction is committed, its effects are permanent

+---

+In a nested transaction, a transaction PARENT has three sub-transactions A, B, C. For the following scenarios, which of these four transactions' commits can be made durable, and which ones has to be forced to rollback.

+- [x] None of the transactions commits are durable
+- [ ] Only PARENT's commit is durable
+- [ ] All of the four transactions commits are durable
+- [ ] A, B and C make durable commit, but PARENT does not make durable commit

+---

 5. What is the probability that a deadlock situation occurs?